pusher/k8s-spot-rescheduler/README.md

 `--spot-node-label` (default: `node-role.kubernetes.io/spot-worker`) Name of label on nodes to be considered as targets for pods.

-`--delete-non-replicated-pods` (default: `false`) Delete non replicated pods in on-demand instance for rescheduling.
+`--delete-non-replicated-pods` (default: `false`) Delete non-replicated pods in on-demand instance.
+Note that some non-replicated pods will not be rescheduled.

 ## Scope of the project
 ### Does